iam-hbk/Library-inventory-management/README.md

-# Inventory Management System
+# Library Inventory Management System

 ## Overview

-This is a simple Inventory Management System built using ASP.NET Core and Entity Framework.
-The system allows you to manage inventory items and customers, as well as handle checkouts and returns.
+This project is a Library Inventory Management System built using ASP.NET Core and Entity Framework.
+The system allows you to manage inventory items, customers, and handle checkouts and returns.

 ## Features